-Whether you’re buying or selling a home, you have to think about which factors impact property value.
+Whether you’re buying or selling a home, you have to think about which factors affecting property value impact your listing.
 Even a feature as minor as curb appeal will influence buyers’ interest and offers, which means you need to look out for what causes property value to increase and decrease.
 After all, you want to sell your house for the best price — and when you’re buying, you want to pay the lowest price possible.

 While standard aspects like location and upgrades determine property value, you might not realize that other factors play a role, too.
 These include everything from cemeteries to coffee shops to addresses.
 Take a look at 11 circumstances that affect property values.

 Even though the results are inconclusive about whether power lines create health issues, many people don’t want to live near them anyway.
 These wires are an eyesore, and they can buzz and create other noises that irritate those who’re sensitive to stimulus.
 Any home that has power lines right next to the property will likely cost less as a result.

 Unfortunately, you can’t do much to remove power lines.
 It’s best to just list your home for less to compensate for them.
 If you don’t want to deal with power lines whatsoever, you should look for homes that don’t have them nearby.

 While you can’t control who lives in your neighborhood, you should note that sex offenders nearby is one of the factors affecting property value that could change how many people want to buy your home, as well as how much they’ll pay.
 There are around 752,000 people listed on state sex offender registries around the United States.
 Therefore, you should double-check whether a sex offender lives near your home before you sell.